deepyes02/yeti-ai/README.md

-## DECENTRALIZED INTELLIGENCE ##
+## OPEN SOURCE INTELLIGENCE ##
-The idea is to integrate blockchain but that is far fetched.
+For people that want their own open source model.

 ## Why ##
 I want to have a personalized AI model and to do things for me, like go on a website and fetch information.
 I want several of the information I share to be private.